 Need #1: Sensory

 Sensory needs refer to an individual’s requirement for sensory input to regulate emotions and improve their functioning.
-Sensory needs rely on input from our sensory system, which includes our five senses: sight, sound, touch, taste, and smell.
+Sensory needs rely on input from our sensory system, which includes our five senses: sight, sound, touch, taste and smell.
 Sensory needs can vary from person to person, and some individuals may have heightened or reduced sensitivity to certain sensory experiences.

-Sensory-seeking Behaviours
+Sensory-Seeking Behaviours

-Sensory-seeking behaviours help your child get a need for sensory stimulation.
+Sensory-seeking behaviours help your child meet a need for sensory stimulation.
 These behaviours can be a sign that your child’s body is craving more sensory input.
+To help you determine if your child’s behaviour is sensory-seeking related, ask yourself:

 • Does the behaviour happen after my child’s been sitting for long periods?
-For example, after school or a long car ride.

 • Does the behaviour happen when my child is indoors for long periods of time?
-For example, on rainy days.

-Sensory-avoiding Behaviours
+Sensory-Avoiding Behaviours

 To help you determine if the behaviour is sensory avoiding, ask yourself: